-James A. Harding began his publication The Way in 1899 in order to disseminate to a larger audience what was being taught at the Nashville Bible School.
+James A. Harding began his publication The Way in 1899 in order to disseminate to a larger audience what he taught at the Nashville Bible School.
 At the same time J. B. Briney, a longtime friend and now adversary of Harding, started his own monthly paper entitled Briney’s Monthly, The two papers sparred back and forth on several issues, including the role of women in the public assembly.

 Though Briney (pictured here) and Harding were at one time close associates (Briney had preached at Harding’s hometown church in Winchester, KY for four years}, they found themselves on different sides of the fence on issues like instrumental music, missionary socieites, and the role of women in the public assembly.

 When The Way merged with Rowe’s Christian Leader in 1904, Harding found himself in some heated discussions about the role of women.
-Briney’s paper (which would come to representn some of the conservative thinking among the Christian Church) and Daniel Sommer’s paper (Octographic Review) essentially held the same position on the role of women in public worship.
+Briney’s paper (which would come to represent some of the conservative thinking among the Christian Church) and Daniel Sommer’s paper (Octographic Review) essentially held the same position on the role of women in public worship.
 Harding responded with quite a few articles on the topic.

 Harding’s views extended beyond the public assemblies of the church into the public roles of women in society.
 In another place than given below, Harding argued that the